 These are truly the best baked boneless pork chops I’ve ever tried!
 I might be a little biased because it’s a recipe from my childhood, but if you try them, I think you’ll agree.

-The best thing about this recipe is that every step of the cooking method ensures juicy, tender pork chops that are full of flavor.
+The best thing about these oven baked pork chops is that every step of the cooking method ensures tender, juicy pork chops that are full of flavor.

 So the next time you’re looking for a healthy dinner that’s super tasty and satisfying, give these pork chops a try!